josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎭_the_punitive_logic_of_entitlement_wounds.md

 ---

 ## 🏮 Footer
-*The Punitive Logic of Entitlement Wounds* is a living node of the Polaris Protocol.
+*🎭 The Punitive Logic of Entitlement Wounds* is a living node of the Polaris Protocol.
 It explains how gendered and racialised entitlement transforms refusal into justification for revenge — often with institutional support.

 > 📡 Cross-references:
+>
 > - 🛡 Trusted Signals Checklist (Male Allies)
 > - 🧊 Recalibrating Trust After Racialised Gender Harm
 > - 🛰️ Threat Escalation Pipeline (Racialised Gender)
 > - 🪓 Vindictive Male Escalation

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-20_
+_Last updated: 2025-11-22_